 Washington, Dec 14: A new study has revealed that that parental behaviour may influence the development of an association between physical aggression in toddlers and the frustration caused by language problems.
 The study found that frequent hitting, kicking, and a tendency to bite or push others are examples of physical aggression observed in toddlers.
 The study was published in the journal PLoS ONE.
-Also Read - Babies who are born in big cities are less likely to be fussy: Study
+Also Read - Ganesh Chaturthi 2020: 4 reasons an eco-friendly Ganesha is good for you

 How was the study conducted?

 The team of researchers used a longitudinal study of 2,057 French- and English-speaking Quebec children recruited from the Quebec Longitudinal Study of Child Development (QLSCD), conducted by GRIP in association with Quebec’s Ministry of Health and Social Services and the Quebec Institute of Statistics.
 Parents were asked to evaluate the frequency of physical aggressions and the language abilities of their children at 17, 29, 41, 60, and 72 months.
 The parents’ behaviours – punitive and affectionate behaviour – were also assessed.
 (Read: 10 ways to turn your child into a good human being)